JB007-spec/PP8/README.md

 * **Why is a run-to-completion (batch) approach often preferable to interactive input?**

+Its usually faster to give the programm all necessary information all at once then tediously feeding the progamm with scanf. fscanf will read the whole files in nanoseconds.
+Also it can be easily automated.

 ---

 ### Task 4: Input Redirection from STDIN